vikramsuresh01/heart_disease_detection/README.md

 - Number of Major Vessels Colored by Flourosopy
 - Thalassemia

-The model used is a DecisionTreeClassifier as it is very effective in classification tasks, in this case, we classify whether or not the patient has a heart disease.
+The model used is a DecisionTreeClassifier as it is very effective in classification tasks, in this case, we classify whether or not the patient has a heart disease.<br />
-The accuracy of the DecisionTreeClassifier model came to be: 0.9853658536585366
+The accuracy of the DecisionTreeClassifier model came to be: 0.9853658536585366<br />

 The tech stack of the project includes the following components: